 Academic classes are taught by qualified teachers and will provide students with the necessary credits to help complete requirements for high school graduation.
-Teachers will provide a syllabus which the student follows throughout the year and the parents are able to supervise their student’s education.
+Teachers will provide a syllabus which the student follows throughout the year while the parents are able to supervise their student’s education.
 Semester and final grades will be provided for the parents’ records.
 Some high school classes have an honors option.
 The parent is responsible for reporting grades to their umbrella.

 Enrichment classes are offered to enhance your student’s learning experience.
 Students will not be held to the rigorous standards of academic classes but will be expected to participate to the best of their ability.

 Our class schedule is on a yearly calendar with 15 classes per semester beginning in August and ending in May.
 All of our classes are taught from a Christian worldview.
 Families may choose as many or as few classes as they like.

 Master’s Monday is a parent-run, Christian home-school cooperative led by a volunteer board of directors.
 Our goal is to assist parents in directing their child’s home education by offering classes that meet high school requirements and prepare middle school students for high school.
 We are a one-day-a-week tutorial program and believe that a student’s success depends on the participation of the parent in any given subject.
 We specifically concentrate on the academic subjects needed for graduation and college readiness.